iManagement

 10. Propolis

-Yellow-ochre–green–brown colored droplets suggest drops of propolis used to seal cracks/openings in the hive.
-This complex material is made by bees from certain plant resins from conifers, but also from the buds of several species of alders, willows, birches, plums, ashes, oaks, and elms, poplars (which appear to be the most important source), and horse chestnuts.
+Ochre-yellow, green-brown coloured droplets suggest propolis droplets used to seal cracks and openings in the hive.
+This complex material is produced by bees from certain plant resins obtained from conifers, but also from the buds of several species of alders, willows, birches, plum trees, ash trees, oaks, and elms, poplars (which appear to be the most important source), and chestnuts.
 After collection, bees incorporate wax and salivary enzymes.
 Propolis is also used by the colony to embalm a killed intruder (shrew/hawk moth…) and to maintain perfect hygiene thanks to its antiseptic properties.

 (Photo: Wolfhard S. Hüsken)

-Photo 20: Propolis is a complex material made by bees from certain plant resins.
-Do not confuse it with the bee droppings below
+Photo 20: Propolis is a complex material produced by bees from certain plant resins.
+Do not confuse it with bee faeces shown below.

-If the drawer shows one or two oval, inhomogeneous brownish spots, this may be a dropping from a bee that had difficulty taking its cleansing flight due to unfavorable weather conditions.
-By contrast, if the board is smeared with droppings, the beekeeper will consider nosemosis, a parasitic disease of the bee caused by a parasite of the class Fongids (formerly classified among Protozoa).
-This pathology affects all three bee castes and is due to proliferation of Nosema apis or Nosema ceranae in the intestinal cells.
-The parasite may be present in a non-pathogenic form in the colony (asymptomatic infection), or become pathogenic (disease) mainly under the influence of predisposing factors such as humidity, confinement, wintering on melezitose...
+If the varroa monitoring board shows one or two oval, inhomogeneous, brownish spots, these may be the droppings of a bee that had difficulty performing its cleansing flight due to unfavourable weather conditions.
+If, on the other hand, the board is smeared with faeces, the beekeeper will suspect nosema, a parasitic disease of bees caused by a parasite of the fungal class (formerly classified among the Protozoa).
+This pathology affects all three bee castes and is caused by the proliferation of Nosema apis or Nosema ceranae in the intestinal cells.
+The parasite may be present in non-pathogenic form in the colony (asymptomatic infestation) or become pathogenic (disease) under the influence of predisposing factors such as humidity, confinement, or rearing on melezitose stores.

-The cycle is complex and varies with environmental conditions.
-The parasite may occur in two forms corresponding to the two main phases of its cycle:
+The cycle is complex and varies according to environmental conditions.
+The parasite can be found in two forms corresponding to the two main phases of its cycle:

-• Amoeboid morphology stage: vegetative and reproductive phase of the parasite by cell division in the bee’s intestinal cells.
+• Amoeboid stage: vegetative and reproductive phase of the parasite by cell division within the intestinal cells of the bee.

-When ingested by the bee (feeding, cleaning), the spores germinate in the midgut where the environment is favorable.
-They then penetrate the wall cells thanks to a polar filament that allows migration of the infecting material (sporoplasm) into the epithelial cell.
+When ingested by the bee (feeding, cleaning), the spores germinate in the midgut, where the environment is favourable to them.
+They then penetrate the cells of the gut wall via a polar tube that allows migration of the infecting material (sporoplasm) into the epithelial cell.
 Nosema sp. multiplies and grows.
-At the end of this development, the infected cell degenerates and is generally destroyed, which releases large quantities of spores that will reinfect other cells or be expelled with droppings, thus becoming an important source of contamination in the hive environment.
+At the end of this development, the infected cell degenerates and is generally destroyed, releasing large quantities of spores that will reinfect other cells or be evacuated with the faeces, thus becoming an important source of contamination in the hive environment.

-The spores can survive 5 to 6 weeks in dead bees, a year or more in droppings, and 2 to 4 months in honey.
+Spores can survive 5 to 6 weeks in bee carcasses, one year or more in faecal deposits, and 2 to 4 months in honey.

 (Photo: Stadtbinen.org)

-Photo 21: If the board is smeared with droppings, the beekeeper will consider nosemosis, a parasitic disease of the bee
+Photo 21: If the board is smeared with faeces, the beekeeper will suspect nosema, a parasitic disease of bees.

-Photo 22&23: Bee droppings (yellow-brown) may be a sign of disease or stress (e.g., varroa treatment).
-Bee diarrhea is most often caused by dysentery or Nosema.
+Photos 22 & 23: Bee faeces (yellow-brown) can be a sign of disease or stress (e.g. varroa treatment).
+Bee dysentery is most often caused by dysentery or nosema.

-Dysentery is a non-contagious intestinal disorder that occurs mainly in winter.
-Wintering-related problems are the cause of this diarrhea.
-It is triggered in particular by forest-honey stores or by stress such as lack of air or disturbance of winter rest.
+Dysentery is a non-contagious intestinal condition that occurs mainly in winter.
+Overwintering problems are the cause of this diarrhoea.
+It is triggered in particular by honeydew honey stores or by stress, such as lack of air or disturbance of the winter cluster rest.
 Dysentery caused by amoebae is contagious.

-Nosema is a fungal disease that can occur under the influence of two different pathogens: Nosema apis and Nosema ceranae.
-New spores are transmitted via droppings.
+Nosema is a fungal disease that can occur through two different pathogens: Nosema apis and Nosema ceranae.
+New spores are transmitted through faeces.

-• In the case of light infestation, the best solution is to make an artificial swarm placed in a clean hive on foundation frames.
+• In cases of mild infestation, the best solution is to form an artificial swarm placed in a clean hive on foundation frames.

-• In the case of heavy infestation, destroying the colony and combs is the best solution.
+• In cases of heavy infestation, destroying the colony and frames is the best solution.

 12. Eggs

-If a few eggs are visible on the drawer, the queen is laying.
-Normally, an egg laid at the bottom of a cell does not end up on the drawer.
-The presence of many eggs could suggest a drone-laying situation (several eggs per cell, some of which are moved by workers), possibly cannibalism of open brood after a cold snap...
-When laying resumes, stores must be monitored closely to ensure fuel does not run out.
-In the event of a possible return of cold weather, sealed brood is not usually abandoned, and heater bees will do everything possible to maintain a temperature on the order of 34–37°C for the survival of this particularly sensitive brood.
+When a few eggs are visible on the varroa monitoring board, the queen is laying.
+Normally an egg laid at the base of a cell does not end up on the board.
+The presence of numerous eggs could suggest a laying worker colony (several eggs per cell, some of which are displaced by workers), or possibly cannibalism of open brood following a cold snap… When egg laying resumes, stores must be monitored closely to ensure that fuel does not run short.
+In the event of a cold snap, capped brood is not normally abandoned and the heater bees will do everything possible to maintain a temperature of around 34–37°C for the survival of this particularly sensitive brood.

 (Photo: S. Imboden, 20 November)

-Photo 24: If a few eggs are visible on the drawer, the queen is laying.
+Photo 24: When a few eggs are visible on the varroa monitoring board, the queen is laying.

 January (Photo: Wolfhard S. Hüsken)

-Photo 25: The presence of many eggs could suggest a drone-laying situation (several eggs per cell, sometimes removed by cleaning workers), possibly cannibalism of open brood after a cold snap...
+Photo 25: The presence of numerous eggs could suggest a laying worker colony (several eggs per cell, sometimes removed by house bees), or possibly cannibalism of open brood following a cold snap…

-A drone-laying colony has no future.
-It can rear only males, either because its queen has lost the ability to fertilize the eggs she lays, or because there is no queen at all and laying workers have taken over.
+A laying worker colony has no future.
+It can rear only drones, either because the queen has lost the ability to fertilise the eggs she lays, or because there is no longer any queen at all and laying workers have taken over.

-• Shake the bees off about 50 m from the hive
+• Shake the bees out approximately 50 m from the hive.

-Capping fragments resembling yellow/beige cups are detected when brood begins to emerge.
-One can infer that the queen has been laying for more than 3 weeks.
-Experienced observers can distinguish between worker-brood cappings (smaller) and drone-brood cappings (larger).
+Capping fragments resembling small yellow/beige cups are detected when brood begins to emerge.
+It can be inferred that the queen has been laying for more than 3 weeks.
+Experienced observers will distinguish between worker brood cappings (smaller) and drone brood cappings (larger).

 Late November (Photo: Wolfhard S. Hüsken)